Veteran and Military

 Website: http://www.clark.edu/campus-life/student-support/vrc

-The Veterans Center of Excellence connects veterans, military, and military-affiliated students with Community and Clark College resources.
+The Veterans Center of Excellence connects veterans, military, and military dependents with each other as well as college and community resources.
 Our veteran staff and VA work study students provide a welcoming environment for students to thrive academically and personally.
-The VCOE is a large center featuring a study room with computers, a 3-d printer, printers; snacks and drinks for refueling; and a lounge area for hanging out with a large screen TV, textbook lending library, piano, board games, Wi-Fi, and an air hockey table.
-Students are encouraged to visit and receive services offered at the VCOE that include:
+The center itself is a large and it features a study room with computers and printers; snacks and drinks for refueling; and a lounge area for hanging out with a large screen TV, textbook lending library, piano, board games, Wi-Fi, and an air hockey table.
+Students are encouraged to visit and use VCOE services

-- Customized workshops covering personal finance, military history, DEI, creating great LinkedIn pages, and more
+• Offering customized workshops covering personal finance, creating great LinkedIn pages, nailing the job interview, and more

 Clark College does not and will not provide any commission, bonus, or other incentive payment based directly or indirectly on success in securing enrollment or financial aid to any person or entities engaged in any student recruiting or admissions activities, or in making decision regarding the award of student financial assistance.